 Contact Fire Station #3: (734) 544 - 4130

 Contact Fire Station #4: (734) 544 - 4140

 Fire Chief Eric Copeland (right)

 Captain Dave Crescio

-Lieutenant Keith Harr
+Captain Keith Harr

 The Charter Township of Ypsilanti Fire Department provides service from three stations to approximately 53,000 residents, covering an area of approximately 32 square miles.
 The department is currently staffed by 27 career personnel including the Fire Chief, Fire Marshal, 3 Captains, 3 Lieutenants, and 19 Fire Fighters.
 There is also a Clerk who assists in the departments administrative duties.
 The department responds to fire, emergency medical, hazardous material, and other emergencies.
 The Fire Chief and Fire Marshal are on call, 24 hours a day, 365 days a year for incident response.

 The Fire Chief is responsible for all the Fire Department functions.
 This includes overall administration of the Fire Department, its budget, planning, supervision of personnel in the protection of life and property, fire prevention and reduction of loss from fire, and response to emergencies.
 The Fire Chief ensures the development of long and short term strategic planning, prepares budgets, makes recommendations to the Township Board, supervises personnel to ensure proper response to emergencies, and responds to emergencies as required.

 The Fire Marshal is responsible for the administration and enforcement of the Fire Prevention Code.
 The Township uses the International Fire Code.
 The Fire Marshal performs fire inspections and fire prevention activities, including plan review, new address allocation, and training in fire prevention for fire fighters and the public.